imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

       return this.os === 'iOS';
     };

-Now similarly, we want to create an iPhone class, which should have 'iOS' as it's os.
-It should also have faceIDScan method.
+Now similarly, we want to create an iPhone class, which should have `'iOS'` as it's os.
+It should also have `faceIDScan` method.

-First, we have to create an Iphone constructor function and inside it, we should call SmartPhone constructor, as follow:
+First, we have to create an `Iphone` constructor function and inside it, we should call `SmartPhone` constructor, as follow:

     function Iphone() {
        SmartPhone.call(this, 'iOS');
     }

-This will set **this.os** property to **'iOS'** in Iphone constructor function.
+This will set **this.os** property to **'iOS'** in `Iphone` constructor function.

-Next thing is, we have to inherit methods from SmartPhone constructor.
+Next thing is, we have to inherit methods from `SmartPhone` constructor.
 We can use our `Object.create` friend here, as follows:

     Iphone.prototype = Object.create(SmartPhone.prototype);

-Now we can add methods specific to Iphone, using prototype as follows:
+Now we can add methods for `Iphone`, using `.prototype` as follows:

     Iphone.prototype.faceIDScan = function() {};

-Finally, we can create Iphone object as follows:
+Finally, we can create an object using `Iphone` as follows:

     let x = new Iphone();

+    // calling inherited method
     console.log(x.isIos()):
     // true